Voting-Rights-Code/.github/profile/README.md

 Write code and run analysis for civil liberties advocacy organizations to help make the US voting system a little bit more fair.

+Our main [equitable poll placement tool](https://github.com/Voting-Rights-Code/Equitable-Polling-Locations) measures demographic inequities for access to polls and reccommends new constellations (legally compliant with state and local laws) of locations to improve access.

 **What we do NOT do**

 We are not a group of technitions who think we know how to fix the system.